Illustration of woman with camera courtesy of Pixabay

 - Someone has to donate that photograph.
-No matter how good a curator, archivist, or librarian is, they cannot find that one photo that exists only in a shoebox in someone’s closet and make them fork it over.
+No matter how good a curator, archivist, or librarian is, they cannot find a photo if it exists only in a shoebox in someone’s closet.
+They cannot make that someone fork it over.
 Granted, some municipalities commissioned photographs of all properties in their jurisdiction for tax purposes.
 New York City did so.
 I know of no such effort at Buffalo City Hall.
 If your city or town government, with all of its logistical, labor, and funding advantages, did not attempt any mass photography projects like this, you can assume that a small library or historical organization, which might have few employees or an all-volunteer crew, also never accomplished it.

 - Someone has to catalog or inventory that photograph.
 There’s a saying among librarians, archivists & curators: ownership is not access.
-An organization has a dozen boxes of photos donated by Mr. Smith stacked in a storage room has an inaccessible collection.
-They cannot tell you if there’s a picture of your house in one of those boxes until someone goes through those boxes and compiles an inventory and maybe imposes some sort of order on them.
-Once the organizing and metadata labor (called processing, or more specifically, arrangement and description) is done, then they can consider digitizing a photographic collection.
+An organization that owns a dozen boxes of photos stacked in a storage room has an inaccessible collection.
+They cannot tell you if there’s a picture of your house in one of those boxes until someone goes through those boxes and compiles an inventory and imposes some sort of order on them.
+Once the organizing and metadata labor (called processing or arrangement and description) is done, then they can consider digitizing a photographic collection.
 Which is a big topic for another time.

 If these five steps have not occurred, then a repository cannot supply the old photo that you need.
 Here are some other picture research strategies to consider.